onaio/fhir-web/docs/keycloak-configuration.md

 ![Unauthorized](./images/403-unauthorized.png)

-To do this we first have to create the roles.
+To be able to proceed we must first create the roles.
 We then need to assign these roles to the user by either:

 1. Directly assigning roles to a user or
 2. Curating roles into contextual groups and then adding users to these groups.